 6. Resources can be differentiated in terms of complexity, length, varied types and quantity.

-- colour of paper/print (black on white is least helpful for many readers)
+- color of paper/print (black on white is least helpful for many readers)

 - size of font – 14 point or 16 point is good